- Although it may seem scary, the red screen warning is actually harmless most of the time.

 - Need more help in dealing with pesky bugs?
 Check out our Virus Removal Guides.

 - Feel free to explore our Windows 10 Troubleshooting Hub as well and help yourself to all the tips you need.

-If you just received the ‘Your computer has been blocked’ red screen while navigating towards a certain web page, or when opening your web browser, this means that a scammer is displaying fake alerts in order to intimidate you.
+If you just received the Your computer has been blocked red screen warning while navigating towards a certain web page, or when opening your web browser, this means that a scammer is displaying fake alerts in order to intimidate you.

 Well, as already outlined, this is a scam, a deceptive alert that’s not related to Microsoft or any other OEM.

 When you receive this fake red screen, it’s important to stay calm.
 Don’t download anything and don’t follow the instructions listed on that page.
-It should be clear for you, that most likely, your computer is not infected.
+Most likely, your computer is not infected.